ingenarel/video_essays/yap/discordo-vid/script.md

 maybe fiddle around with the project and open a PR about that?
 IDK.

-You can get notifications from Discordo normally like you do in most other discord clients, you can attach files, which I just realized you can do when researching for this vid, it uses the built-in system file manager, so that's really nice.
+You can get notifications from Discordo normally like you do in most other discord clients, you can attach files, which I just realized you can do when researching for this vid, it calls your built-in system file manager, so that's really nice.
 Although I do like the idea of the built-in terminal one from that PR, maybe they'll keep both alternatives?
 IDK.

 You can mention people using autocomplete, you can do almost every normal discord features like replying to someone,